Jennifer specializes in articles about horse training, care, and purchasing.

 A horse that is hard to bridle can be a nightmare.
-The horse may throw his head all the way up and stand there confident that you cannot reach.
-I have also had horses shove me, spin away in a box stall and even present their rear.
-One horse was so reluctant that she ran backwards in a standing stall and hit her head on the beam between the stall walls.
-(She was rather easier to bridle after that little incident, but ow).
+The horse may throw his head all the way up and stand there, confident that you cannot reach.
+I have also had horses shove me, spin away in a box stall, and even present their rear.
+One horse was so reluctant that she ran backward in a standing stall and hit her head on the beam between the stall walls.
+(She was rather easier to bridle after that little incident, but ouch.)

 A less extreme reaction is the horse that will simply clamp its mouth shut and refuse to open it for the bit.

 What Makes a Horse Hard to Bridle?

 There are several possible causes for this behavior.

 - A green horse who was not properly "bitted" or taught to accept the bridle before being broken in.
 Although many people these days denigrate old-fashioned bitting, where the horse is left standing wearing a bit and bridle (with no reins attached) in a stall for periods of time, I have found horses trained in this way are less likely to be hard to bridle, providing the bitting was done correctly.

 - People have been bridling the horse incorrectly.
 School horses often end up reluctant to be bridled after being used to teach students how to do it—older, quiet, and patient horses should be used for this, as they're less likely to develop misbehaviors as a result.
 Some quite experienced riders may also bridle a horse in a manner it doesn't like.

 - The bridle doesn't fit.
 If the bridle is too small, most especially if the browband is too short, then the process of getting it on can be uncomfortable for the horse.
 Always check the bridle fit first with a horse that is being difficult.
 Also, check that the bit is not too small or too large.
 In some cases, a horse may be trying to tell you he or she hates the bit you are using.